 - Communication and Interaction – these children have a difficulty in communicating with others.
 This may be because they have difficulty saying what they want to, understanding what is being said to them or they do not understand or use social rules of communication.
 They may also experience difficulties with language, communication and imagination, which can impact on how they relate to others.

 - Cognition and Learning – children with learning difficulties learn at a slower pace than their peers, even with appropriate differentiation.
-Learning difficulties cover a wide range of needs and are grouped as moderate learning difficulties (MLD).
-Specific learning difficulties (SpLD), affect one or more specific aspects of learning, such as dyslexia, dyscalculia and dyspraxia.
+Learning difficulties cover a wide range of needs and are grouped as: moderate learning difficulties (MLD); Specific learning difficulties (SpLD) that affect one or more specific aspects of learning, such as dyslexia, dyscalculia and dyspraxia.

-- Social, Emotional and Mental Health Difficulties – Social, emotional and mental health difficulties-children may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
+- Social, Emotional and Mental Health Difficulties – children may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
 These may include becoming withdrawn or isolated, as well displaying challenging, disruptive or disturbing behaviour.
 These behaviours may reflect underlying mental health difficulties such as anxiety or depression, self-harming, eating disorders or physical symptoms that are medically unexplained.
 Other children may have disorders such as attention deficit disorder

 Pupils requiring more specific intervention to access the curriculum may be supported in a range of ways, for example:

-- Individual or small group literacy and numeracy programmes
+- Individual or small group literacy and numeracy work

 - Individual or small group social and emotional development programmes